Mohegan-Pequot language: Orthography

-Historically, Mohegan-Pequot has not had a writing system, and its speakers relied on oral transfer of knowledge, as opposed to writing.
+Mohegan-Pequot was traditionally an oral language with no standardized writing system.
+The language was passed down entirely through spoken word.
 The only significant historic writings have been produced by European colonizers who interacted with the speakers of Mohegan-Pequot.

+In the 21st century, as part of the revitalization effort, a practical orthography was created to represent the Mohegan language using the Latin alphabet.
+The foundational source for this work was the set of four phonetic diaries left behind by Fielding.

 The dictionaries, grammar books, and other materials that are being developed in recent decades as part of the effort to revitalize Mohegan-Pequot have adopted and used a standardized Latin orthography consisting of twelve consonants and six vowels.